xtoazt/wg2/DEPLOYMENT.md

 3. Set environment variables in Vercel dashboard
 4. Deploy

+## ✅ Cleanup Complete
+- All old API files have been removed
+- Only 7 consolidated serverless functions remain
+- Ready for Vercel deployment under the 12-function limit

 The application will automatically use the consolidated API structure and should work with fewer than 12 serverless functions as required by Vercel's free tier.